Non-adaptive Group Testing on Graphs: Concluding remarks

 \section{Concluding remarks}

 In the present paper we assume that the graph $G$ includes few edges since the Lov\'asz Local Lemma is more powerful when the dependencies between events are rare.
-In the graph $G$ with $O(n^2)$ edges, the parameter $r_G(H)$ is high, which is better to use the union bound.
-In this case, we can find the defective subgraph with $t=1+\lceil\frac{2 \ln m}{\ln {1 \over {1 - P_{k,\Delta}} }} \rceil$ non-adaptive tests.
+In the graph $G$ with $O(n^2)$ edges, the parameter $r_G(H)$ is high, which means it is better to use the union bound.
+In this case, there are $\displaystyle 1+\lceil\frac{2 \ln m}{\ln {1 \over {1 - P_{k,\Delta}} }} \rceil$ tests that find the defective subgraph non-adaptively.

-Finally, if we consider dense and spars defective subgraph separately, we can obtain a little better upper bound for the number of tests in the case of spars defective subgraph.